Social Work & Human Services Student Resources

 For more information on careers in the Social Work Profession, please visit The Career Services Center at KSU.

-Honor Societies, Human Services Club, and Professional Organizations
+Honor Societies, Registered Student Organizations, and Professional Organizations

 Student and Professional Organizations:

 Society of Social Workers

 National Association of Social Workers

 - Application For Child Welfare Stipend

 - Application For Waiver of Georgia Non-Resident Tuition